hpc/charliecloud/doc/ch-image_desc.rst

         architecture as a simple string and converts to/from the registry view transparently.

-  :code:`--bucache`
-    Set the build cache mode: :code:`enabled`, :code:`disabled`, or :code:`rebuild`, which writes the cache for all operations but reads only :code:`FROM` instructions.
-See section "Build cache" below for details, including the default.

-  :code:`--dlcache`
-    Set the download cache mode: :code:`enabled` (default) or :code:`write-only`, which adds new downloaded files to the cache but does not re-use existing files. (:code:`ch-image` needs to read downloaded files to work, which is why the download cache cannot be disabled.)
+  :code:`--cache`
+    Enable build cache.

   :code:`--no-cache`
-    Shorthand for :code:`--bucache=disabled --dlcache=write-only`. *Note:* If
-    you simply want to re-execute a Dockerfile in its entirety, use :code:`--bucache=rebuild` instead, as that will avoid re-caching the base image specified in :code:`FROM`.
+    Disable build cache (default).

+  :code:`--rebuild`
+    For cache misses for all operations except for :code:`FROM` instructions.
+    See section "Build cache" below for details.

+  :code:`--redownload`
+    Do not use any existing files when pulling; redownload files and add them to the cache.
+(Note that :code:`ch-image pull` will always retrieve the most up-to-date image from a remote repository; this is typically used for debugging purposes.)

   :code:`--password-many`
     Re-prompt the user every time a registry password is needed.